donald-okara/gondi/README.md

 **Detective**- In each sleep, they can inquire on the identity of one player.
 They can share the identity if they feel like (Can only be in the game if there is an accomplise)

-**Accomplise** - Runs interference.
+**Accomplice** - Runs interference.
 They throw everyone off the real Gondi's trail (they don't know who the gondis are either) (Can only be in the game if there is a detective).
 They win if at least one gondi is left standing

 **Villager**-  Votes on who the Gondis are after every sleep round